Cognigy/Documentation/docs/en/docs/ai/installation/migration/from-weaviate-to-qdrant.md

     ```bash
     for pvc in {0..2}; do kubectl delete pvc -n cognigy-ai qdrant-storage-qdrant-$pvc; done
     ```

 2. Use the following command to delete each Quadrant PV, replacing `Quadrant PV` with the name of each specific PV in the command:

     ```bash
-    kubectl delete pv &lt;pv-name>
+    kubectl delete pv <pv-name>
     ```

 ### Step 3.
 Instruct Knowledge AI Components to Use Qdrant instead of Weaviate

-Before you begin, ensure that Qdrant has been successfully populated before proceeding with the steps below.
+Before proceeding with the steps below, ensure that Qdrant has been successfully populated.

 To instruct Knowledge AI components to use Qdrant instead of Weaviate, follow these steps:

 1. In the `cognigy-ai-values.yaml` file, add or update the following sections:

     ```yaml
     # Make sure KAI_VECTOR_DB is set to "qdrant".
 WEAVIATE_SCHEMA_REPLICATION_FACTOR is no longer needed.
     serviceSearchOrchestrator:
       extraEnvVars:
         - name: KAI_VECTOR_DB
           value: "qdrant"

     # Make sure KAI_VECTOR_DB is set to "qdrant", and the batch size is set to 100.
     taskIngestKnowledgeChunks:
       extraEnvVars:
         - name: TASK_INGEST_KNOWLEDGE_CHUNKS_BATCH_SIZE
           value: "100"
         - name: KAI_VECTOR_DB
           value: "qdrant"

     # Disable the CronJob and make sure KAI_VECTOR_DB is set to "qdrant".
     jobSyncKnowledgeData:
       enabled: false
       extraEnvVars:
         - name: KAI_VECTOR_DB
           value: "qdrant"
     ```

 2. Deploy the Cognigy.AI Helm chart with the above changes:

     ```bash
     helm registry login cognigy.azurecr.io \
-     --username &lt;your-username> \
+    --username <your-username> \
-     --password &lt;your-password>
+    --password <your-password>

     helm upgrade --install --namespace cognigy-ai cognigy-ai oci://cognigy.azurecr.io/helm/cognigy.ai --version 4.73.0 --values cognigy-ai-values.yaml
     ```

 After completing the Helm upgrade, all Knowledge AI features should be available again, with Qdrant serving as the vector database.

 ### Step 4.
 Test Knowledge AI

-If you created a new small Knowledge AI project as described in Step 0, you can use it to test search, ingestion, and other Knowledge AI data manipulation operations on existing data.
+If you created a new small Knowledge AI project as described in the [(Optional)
+Create a Test Knowledge AI Project](#-optional--create-a-test-knowledge-ai-project) section, you can use it to test search, ingestion, and other Knowledge AI data manipulation operations on existing data.
 Otherwise, you can use any of your existing projects containing Knowledge AI data for testing these operations.

-Additionally, we recommend creating a new Agent (project) with Knowledge AI enabled to test all Knowledge AI operations.
+Additionally, we recommend creating a new project with Knowledge AI enabled to test all Knowledge AI operations.

 ## Post-Migration Steps

+Complete the post-migration steps.

 ### Delete the Weaviate PVC and PV